fbcbl/android-resources-checker/README.md

 ## Using

-This program requires Python, supporting from 3.9.x
+This program requires Python, supporting from 3.8.X and 3.9.x

 ## Inspecting your app resources.